-A prominent Kashmir Pandit organization questions AJ on why they failed to mention to brutal massacre and exodus of Kashmiri Pandits by so-called freedom fighters?
-Thousands of Kashmir Pandits were killed, murdered and gunned downed in broad daylight which forced the remaining 700,000 Pandits to flee their homeland leaving behind everything they had, including properties and jobs.
+A prominent Kashmir Pandit organization questions AJ on why they failed to mention to brutal massacre and exodus of Kashmiri Pandits by so-called freedom fighters.
+Thousands of Kashmir Pandits were murdered in broad daylight, which forced the remaining 700,000 Pandits to flee their homeland, leaving behind everything they had, including properties and jobs.
 Why has Al-Jazeera not talked about the atrocities on Kashmir Pandits?

 Osama Bin Laden Was Found in Pakistan, Not India

 Indian PM has clearly stated that terror and talks cannot go hand in hand.
-Until and unless Pakistan does not stop sponsoring, arming, training and radicalising youths to pick arms and attack India, there is no value of India-Pakistan talks.
-Prof. Raina says that AJ might try to defend Pakistan, but the world will not forget that Osama Bin Laden was found in Pakistan which was in the knowledge of country’s senior military and civilian leadership.
+Until and unless Pakistan does not stop sponsoring, arming, training, and radicalizing youths to pick arms and attack India, there is no value of India-Pakistan talks.
+Prof. Raina says that AJ might try to defend Pakistan, but the world will not forget that Osama Bin Laden was found in Pakistan which was in the knowledge of the country’s senior military and civilian leadership.